moorepants/dissertation/control.rst

 finds that the critical feedback variables for a stable model were roll angle, roll rate, steering rate, and the integral of the steer angle, claiming the last one in is proportional to heading and thus the rider controls heading with steer.
-He also finds the time delays to generally destabilize his model and removes them.
+He also finds the time delays generally destabilize his model and he removes them.

 Hess
 ----